RuslanArkhypenko/Simple-Names/README.md

 # Simple-Names
-Test project from German company
+Test task from German company

 # TASK
 Build a small app with the following features: